-ADHD or Immaturity?
-What the Research Really Means for Parents
+ADHD or immaturity?
+What the research really means for parents

-The article was based on a study done in Taiwan.
+I'm often asked if a child has ADHD or is just immature.
+A short article in The New York Times, “Is It Really ADHD or Just Immaturity?” was based on a study done in Taiwan.
 Researchers studied the records of almost 379,000 children between the ages of 4 and 17.
 They wanted to know if the youngest in each age group were more likely to be diagnosed and treated for ADHD than the older ones.

 While there are cases when kids are misdiagnosed with ADHD (and cases when they’re underdiagnosed), the study didn’t address that.
 But here are a few facts about the study that you might want to consider: